nikbearbrown/introductory-statistics-bundle-with-llms/chapters/09-hypothesis-testing-with-one-sample.md

 **Preview of next chapter:** Chapter 10 covers two-sample tests.
 You'll compare two groups in your dataset.

 ---

 ## 🕰️ AI Wayback Machine

-**William Gosset** was wrote as "Student" while working at Guinness — and introduced the t-test in 1908 to handle small-sample inference.
+**William Gosset** wrote as "Student" while working at Guinness — and introduced the t-test in 1908 to handle small-sample inference.

 **Run this:**